Skip to main content

 All authority has been given to Me in heaven and on earth.
 Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things that I have commanded you; and lo, I am with you always, even to the end of the age.
 Mat 28:18-20

-The Identity in His Name
+The identity in His name

-To carry the name of Jesus is an honor.
+When we become Christians, we are identified with Christ.
+We are baptized into His name.
+We are called by His name.
+As Scripture says, If you are insulted because of the name of Christ, you are blessed… (1 Pet 4:14) To carry the name of Jesus is an honor.
 It means we represent Him in the world.
 His name is stamped on our hearts, marking us as His own.
 Our identity is rooted in His!
 Because Jesus lives, our identity is secure.

 We are not defined by failure, culture or past sin - we are defined by the one whose name we bear: